 Little Falls is a natural waterfall on the Atikokan River, located near the golf course.
 Many exceptional photographic opportunities are available in the area of the falls especially from a cable suspension bridge, located just downstream.

 The library is located downtown in the Civic Centre overlooking the picturesque Atikokan River.
 You will find books and resource material for adults and children.
 They also provide special programs such as Children's activities, computers, and access to the Internet for the public.

 Local art is on display and for sale at the gallery.
 It is located on the lower level of the Voyageur Mall in downtown Atikokan.
-Art exhibits are rotated on a monthly basis and a volume that is usually a local artisan staffs the gallery.
+Art exhibits are rotated on a monthly basis and a volunteer - often a local artisan - act as staff the gallery.

 Canoeists and outdoor enthusiasts will not want to miss an opportunity to view the handmade cedar and canvas canoes manufactured in the traditional manner by the Cameron family in Atikokan.
 Located on Highway 11B, for more information call 807-597-6801

 A local volunteer committee dedicated to preserving the rich mining history of the Atikokan area has established a mining museum.
 This facility is located right next door to the Atikokan Centennial Museum and houses many artifacts and has a database of over five thousand miner's histories.
 Throughout the community, visitors will enjoy displays of many large mining artifacts and mining murals.

 Atikokan Native Friendship Centre

 Any visitor to Atikokan should spend some time talking with local native peoples at this location.
 A limited supply of high-quality original native crafts is available for sale.
 They are located at 307 Main St.